Yupjun/3dflow/README.md

 # 3dflow
-visualizing deep learning by 3D framework
+visualizing deep learning models by using 3D framework(Pyvista)